What is a visual field test?

 The visual field test can help the doctor find early signs of diseases like glaucoma that damage vision gradually.
-Some people with glaucoma do not notice any problems with their central vision, but the visual field test shows that peripheral vision is being lost.
+Some people with glaucoma do not notice any problems with their vision, but the visual field test shows that peripheral vision is being lost.

 A visual field test can also help the doctor find out more about the part of the nervous system that allows us to see.
-The visual part of the nervous system includes the retina (the “film” in the camera-like eye), the optic nerve (the “wire” that carries images from the retina to the brain) and the brain itself.
+The visual part of the nervous system includes the retina (the "film" in the camera-like eye), the optic nerve (the "wire" that carries images from the retina to the brain), and the brain itself.
 Problems with any part of this system can change the visual field.
 There are well-known patterns in the test results that help doctors recognize certain types of injury or disease.
-By giving more visual field tests at regular intervals, doctors can also tell whether the patient is getting better or worse.
+By repeating more visual field tests at regular intervals, doctors can also tell whether the patient is getting better or worse.

 What happens during a visual field test?